TY-Cheng/LoG-IV/README.md

 - This is a graph-learning benchmark and option-surface representation-learning project, not a trading strategy or execution system.
-- A lower reconstruction or forecast loss is not sufficient for a finance claim unless liquidity, missingness, no-arbitrage diagnostics, and OOD behavior are reported together.
+- A lower reconstruction or forecast loss is not sufficient for a finance claim unless liquidity, missingness, no-arbitrage diagnostics, and out-of-distribution behavior are reported together.
-- Japan transfer results should be interpreted as graph-domain shift evidence, not as proof that one market dominates another.
+- Japan transfer results should be interpreted as evaluation under distribution shift, not as evidence of causal market leadership.
-- Vendor entitlement probes and smoke fixtures are engineering checks, not empirical validation.
+- Vendor entitlement probes and small fixtures are engineering checks, not empirical validation.

 ## Documentation

-- `docs/results_snapshot.md`: current evidence ledger, data gates, benchmark smoke outputs, and paper-readiness boundaries.
+- `docs/results_snapshot.md`: current evidence ledger, data gates, benchmark results, and manuscript-readiness boundaries.
-- `docs/paper_plan.md`: research contract, tasks, baselines, metrics, and claim boundaries.
+- `docs/paper_plan.md`: research plan, tasks, baselines, metrics, and claim boundaries.
-- `docs/data.md`: source roles, option identifiers, timestamp policy, expanded silver artifacts, IV-inversion assumptions, and OOD data gates.
+- `docs/data.md`: source roles, option identifiers, timestamp policy, expanded silver artifacts, IV-inversion assumptions, and out-of-distribution data gates.
 - `docs/benchmark_protocol.md`: fixed splits, masked reconstruction, train-only baselines, leakage controls, and promotion rules.
 - `docs/graph.md`: node features, edge families, liquidity weighting, masking